Liam501/CSC4001-Project/README.md

 # CSC4001-Project
-This is the project for my CSC4001 course
+This is the project for CSC4001 course